Graffersid Blogs

 • Six-Figure

 When you use these words, people have an easy time recalling these words and they are encouraged to act.
 Use these words throughout your website content working from the top towards the end.
-Why are we emphasizing the position or order of the power words be used?
+Why are we emphasizing the position or order of the power words being used?
 As we discussed in the example mentioned at the beginning of this point the position where the items are placed also impacts the user’s decision.

 Putting crucial items with impactful words in a significant position helps users to remember the words.
 Thus, it makes your website more intuitive and users more comfortable.